Streamlined processes at PESA

 At PESA SA we carry out several dozen projects every year, and the variety of the process paths taken or the methods of, for example, packing the same material, given a database of up to 20,000 indexes, is hard to even define.
 We took the decision to carry out a deployment based on our existing ERP system.
 Very quickly, while we were still at the concept stage, it turned out that the proposed solution would not provide us with the flexibility that our organization required.
 However, when making another survey of the market, I found a company which made it its goal to deliver process enhancement tools that were so easy to parameterize that, with the appropriate skills, this could be performed internally within the organization.
 The strategy that that company proposed was so different from what was standard in the sector that it seemed to us that it would be impossible to put into effect… But as it turned out, it succeeded.

-What exactly did you consider to be the problem, and what innovative solutions were proposed by the company that you invited to work with you?
+What solutions were proposed by the company that you decided to work with?

 We decided to work with Novacura.
 That company’s solutions are based on the standard of our ERP system, and the tools it offers are very easy to parameterize.
 This makes it possible to act very quickly and extremely flexibly in preparing a solution, and the high level of competence of managers and consultants was confirmed during the project.